RobMokkink/K8S-Homelab/README.md

 This repo and it's contents is not ment to be distributed for commercials purposes"

 ## 1 Setting up your shell and exam tips
-This are some settings you can set quickly for the exam:
+This are some settings you can set.

 ### vim settings
 Create/edit file ```~/.vimrc```, add the following: